slamora/brackets-wiki/How-to-Hack-on-Brackets.md

 file, you'll see that the main app binaries are in the bin/ folder, but the actual HTML/JS/CSS files that implement the main app are in the brackets/ subfolder.
 The src/ folder is just the source for the native app shell.

+For details on working with Brackets's architecture and APIs, see [[Brackets Development How-Tos]].

 ### What should I hack on? ###
 Whatever you want, of course!
 But you might want to check the [public Brackets backlog](http://bit.ly/BracketsBacklog) to get ideas for things that are important to add soon.
 If you're new to Brackets, we've also tagged some good "starter features" ([backlog](http://bit.ly/BracketsBacklog) > Search and Filter Cards > Starter Feature) and "[starter bugs](https://github.com/adobe/brackets/issues?labels=starter+bug&page=1&state=open)" that should be easy to work on while you're still learning the code.